 A spouse who first becomes entitled to benefits at or after the FRA may receive an amount equal to 50% of the worker's PIA.
-At age 62, a spouse may receive permanently reduced benefits.
-As the FRA increases from age 65 to 67, the percentage of the worker's PIA payable to the spouse at age 62 gradually decreases from $37\frac{1}{2}$ to $32\frac{1}{2}$ %.
+A spouse can choose to retire as early as age 62, but doing so may result in a benefit as little as 32.5 percent of the worker's primary insurance amount.
 This reduction does not affect the amount of any future widow(er) benefits.